Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Shadowing, Fast Fading and Mobility of CUs

-We now consider slow fading due to shadowing as well as fast fading.
-When the CUs are mobile and their location information is unavailable, devising efficient resource allocation algorithms for the D2D players is a challenging task.
+We now consider shadowing, fast fading and mobility of CUs.
+When the channel is a fast fading channel and the CUs are moving, it is a challenge to devise efficient resource allocation algorithms for the D2D users.
 The mobility of a CU is characterized by its velocity and direction of movement.
-The distance of a CU to the D2D player's receiver changes with time when the CU is mobile.
-Thus, the D2D player's SINR and its rate vary over subframes.
-When the channel model is a pathloss model then an action profile maps to a unique utility profile.
-However, with fading and mobility, an action profile can generate infinite utility profiles.
-Thus, the number of states in the DTMC becomes infinite and the system states become transient.
-Therefore, for this DTMC, the steady state distribution $\pi^\epsilon$ does not exist and thus $\pi^0$ does not exist.
-Thus, \emph{Algorithm 1} fails to converge.
-We modify it and devise a novel utility calculation method such that on an average the system performance does not degrade.
-This method is threshold based and the main concept is to detect a significant change in the network topology and the channel due to which the resource allocation would change.
+When a CU is moving, the distance of a CU to a D2D player's receiver changes with time.
+Because of this and a fast fading channel, a D2D player's SINR and consequently its throughput varies over subframes when it is allocated a CU's RB.
+Algorithm 1 when applied to this case, fails to maintain any state over a certain period of time and fluctuates continuously.
+We therefore modify Algorithm 1 to propose another suboptimal algorithm, Algorithm 3.
+We devise a novel utility calculation method which is threshold based.
+The main concept is to detect a significant change in the network topology and the channel due to which the resource allocation to the D2D players should change.